 Wetroom Design: The Criteria for Success

-Wet-rooms can be designed to fit small or large spaces and often provide a simpler and more practical solution than trying to accommodate a conventional shower or bathroom in a small area.
-There are four main criteria that must be considered before embarking on any wet-room project:
+A good wetroom design is equally important for small or large spaces and often provides a simpler and more practical solution than trying to accommodate a conventional shower or bathroom in a small area.
+There are four main Wetroom design criteria that must be considered before embarking on any wet-room project:

 The Slope to Falls is the required incline in the floor that runs from the edges of the designated wet area to the waste outlet.
 The minimum recommended fall is 15mm and the maximum recommended ratio is 85:1, (i.e. for every 85mm the incline travels towards the waste outlet the floor level will fall 1mm.)